Where Is Your Linen Bedding Actually Made — And Why It Matters More Than You Think

 Step 3 → Yarn woven into fabric — this is where most supply chains leave Europe

-The majority of the world's finished linen bed sheet fabric — even fabric made from French flax yarn — is woven in China, which now produces the largest volume of linen textiles globally.
-Some is woven in India, Turkey, and Eastern Europe.
-A smaller amount remains in France and Belgium for premium production.
+The majority of finished linen fabric — even fabric made from French flax yarn — is woven in China, which now produces the largest volume of linen textiles globally.

 Step 4 → Fabric cut and sewn into finished bedding — often a separate country from Step 3